 Mitochondria are unique structures within every cell of your body.
 You have trillions and trillions of them, making up approximately 10% of your total body weight.

-Mitochondria are considered the “powerhouses of the cell,” generating most of the energy in your body by converting your nutrition into adenosine-5’- triphosphate (ATP).
+Mitochondria are considered the “powerhouses of the cell,” generating most of the energy in your body by converting nutrition into adenosine-5’- triphosphate (ATP).
 ATP is your body’s main source of cellular fuel.
 You are constantly using it, and your brain needs enough of it to work properly (106-107).

 In fact, monoamine oxidase (MAO), the enzyme responsible for the metabolism of monoamine neurotransmitters, is localized within the outer mitochondrial membrane (91-93).

 So not surprisingly, numerous studies show that there is a correlation between impaired mitochondrial function in the brain and many psychiatric and neurodegenerative diseases, including:

 Mitochondria dysfunction decreases ATP energy production and increases oxidative stress, which are commonly found in the brains of people suffering from brain and mental health disorders.

 But luckily, there are ways to halt and reverse mitochondrial decay.

 Below are a number of strategies I’ve used over the years to support my mitochondria.

-Eat Nutrient-Dense, Whole Foods
+1. Eat Nutrient-Dense, Whole Foods